Workflow

 🤝 Coordinator

-• Criterion 3: Combining PO matrices from all courses, creating the program-level PO matrix.
+• Criterion 3: Combining PO matrices from all courses, creating the program-level PO matrix (even if data is collected in the first 10 days, administrative consolidation may extend to the 3rd-4th week).

-• Checking the compliance of course syllabi with the Bologna information package.
+• Checking the compliance of course syllabi with the Bologna information package (check/feedback cycle may extend to the 3rd-4th week).

 👥 Commission

-• Criterion 5: Auditing course syllabi with a checklist, reporting deficiencies.
+• Criterion 5: Auditing course syllabi with a checklist, reporting deficiencies (administrative control/reporting may extend to the 3rd-4th week).

 • Preparing the annual work plan.